 Explore Some Options

 Find below the image of some raw sugars I purchased.
-If you value environmentally friendly and sociallly responsible products, there is one American company that sells a variety of raw sugar products.
+If you value environmentally friendly and socially responsible products, there is one American company (no affiliation) that sells a variety of raw sugar products.

 Wholesome Sweeteners Inc. (Sugar Land, TX) owns the Wholesome brand, and specializes in organic and non-organic, fair trade certified, and non-GMO Verified Project raw sugars.
 The company sources its sweeteners from isolated farmers in seven countries around the globe, including Mexico, Austria, Malawi, Costa Rica, and Paraguay.
 They claim to be the leading U.S. brand of organic, fair trade and non-GMO sugars and sweeteners.